wp-plugins/user-submitted-posts/readme.txt

 * Redirect user to anywhere or return to current page after successful post submission
 * Includes a set of template tags for displaying and customizing user-submitted posts
 * New HTML5 submission form with streamlined CSS styles

+**New Features**

+* Option to receive email alert for new submitted posts
+* Option to set logged-in username as submitted-post author
+* Option to set logged-in user&rsquo;s URL as the submitted URL
+* Option to set a default submission category via hidden field

 **Image Uploads**